 The building is slowly being restored, but for now you can wander through the historic, roofless structure, see a few kangas jumping around, and admire the views and the gorgeous structure of the gaol.

-Coastal Nature walks
+4. Enjoy Coastal Nature Walks

-You can walk from the lighthouse around to Trial Bay Gaol through the National Park and along the coast, which takes about four hours.
+You can walk from the lighthouse around to Trial Bay Gaol through the Arakoon National Park and along the coast, which takes about four hours.

-Head into town and enjoy a coffee.
-Take some photos of the lovely main beach and South West Rocks creek area.
+After exploring the town, take some photos of the lovely main beach and South West Rocks creek area.

 This kookaburra was happy to sit on our cabin deck and let us get up close for a photo.
 Savannah was fascinated and quickly reached out to see what would happen if she pulled the kookaburras tail.